Harry Bresslau: Training

 Harry (also Heinrich) Bresslau studied in Göttingen and Berlin: first Law, and then History.
 During his studies he was a teacher in the Auerbach Orphanage in Berlin.
 His most important teachers were Johann Gustav Droysen and Leopold von Ranke, whose assistant he became.
 In 1869 he took a doctorate at Göttingen with Ranke's pupil Georg Waitz, with a thesis on the government of Emperor Conrad II.
 Immediately before his academic inauguration, he became Senior teacher at the Frankfurt Philanthropin.
 After his inauguration (1872), in 1877 Bresslau obtained an extraordinary-professorship at Berlin University.
 He was certainly a convinced National Liberal, and very attached to German nationality, but was a Jew and unbaptized.
 Hence the path to a regular professorship in Prussia was barred from him.

 Bresslau and Treitschke

-When Heinrich von Treitschke published his controversial writings against the Jews in 1879, Bresslau spoke openly and in a determined manner against his elder and senior professional colleagues, even though his position as extraordinary-professor had no permanent security.
+When Heinrich von Treitschke published his controversial writings against the Jews in 1879, Bresslau spoke openly and in a determined manner against his elder and senior professional colleague, even though his position as extraordinary-professor had no permanent security.
 Nonetheless in 1878 Bresslau had worked together with Treitschke, a year before his anti-semitic contribution to the Prussian Annals, in an election-committee of the National-Liberal Party.

 Bresslau believed in the possibility of a complete assimilation of German Jewry through an open affirmation of the ideal of German nationhood.
 Thus he was one of the examples whom Treitschke brought forward as evidence for the proposal that an assimilation of the Jews might be possible.